unoqualsiasi60/academic-kickstart/content/privacy.md

   image: ""
 ---

-Auesto è un sito statico, privo di _cookies_ e di qualsiasi altro meccanismo di raccolta di dati personali.
+Questo è un sito statico, privo di _cookies_ e di qualsiasi altro meccanismo di raccolta di dati personali.

 Add your privacy policy here and set `draft: false` to publish it.
 Otherwise, delete this file if you don't need it.